USA Today best seller shares her secrets of success February 23, 2023

 others are more subtle with a period-appropriate element like a hat, while some

-14. Website design – This is your online presence in the world, so you want it to
+romance authors choose to include an element of romance/sex.
+It’s really up to you. - Website design – This is your online presence in the world, so you want it to

 represent who you are.
 Try to tie in the colors you’ve chosen, your fonts, brand